The semiclassical zeta function for geodesic flows on negatively curved manifolds: Introduction

 \section{Introduction}

-The dynamical zeta functions for flows are introduced by S.~Smale in the monumental paper "{\it Differentiable dynamical systems}"\cite{Smale}.
+The dynamical zeta functions for flows are introduced by S.~Smale in the monumental paper ``{\it Differentiable dynamical systems}" \cite{Smale}.
 In the former part of the paper, he discussed about the Artin-Masur zeta function for discrete dynamical systems among others and showed that it is a rational function for any Anosov diffeomorphism.
 Then, in the latter part, he considered a parallel object for continuous dynamical systems (or flows).
 He defined the dynamical zeta function for a (non-singular) flow by the formula

 where $\Gamma$ denotes the set of prime periodic orbits for the flow and $|\gamma|$ denotes the period of $\gamma \in \Gamma$.
-This definition, seemingly rather complicated, is motivated by a famous result of Selberg\cite{Selberg56}.
-For the geodesic flow on a closed hyperbolic surface, {\it i.e.}\;a closed surface with negative constant curvature ($\equiv -1$), $Z(s)$ coincides with the so-called Selberg zeta function and the result of Selberg gives\footnote{ The paper \cite{Selberg56} treats much more general setting and the result is stated in terms of geometry.
-Because the closed geodesics on a surface corresponds to the periodic orbit of the geodesic flow, we may interpret the results in terms of geodesic flow.
-For the result mentioned here, we refer the paper\cite{McKean72} and the book\cite{Sunada}. } the following analytic properties of $Z(s)$: \begin{itemize} \item[(a)] The infinite product and sum on the right hand side of (\ref{eq:Smale_definition_of_zeta}) converge absolutely when $\Re(s)>1$.
+This definition, seemingly rather complicated, is motivated by a famous result of Selberg \cite{Selberg56}.
+For the geodesic flow on a closed hyperbolic surface, {\it i.e.}\ a closed surface with negative constant curvature ($\equiv -1$), $Z(s)$ coincides with the Selberg zeta function and the result of Selberg gives\footnote{ The paper \cite{Selberg56} treats much more general setting and the results are stated in terms of geometry.
+Since the closed geodesics correspond to the periodic orbits of the geodesic flow, we may interpret the results in terms of dynamical systems.
+For the result mentioned here, we refer \cite{McKean72, Sunada}.} the following analytic properties of $Z(s)$: (See Figure \ref{fig1}.)

+\begin{itemize} \item[(a)] The infinite product and sum on the right-hand side of (\ref{eq:Smale_definition_of_zeta}) converge absolutely when $\Re(s)>1$.
 Hence $Z(s)$ is initially defined as an analytic function without zeros on the region $\{\Re(s)>1\}$. \item[(b)] The function $Z(s)$ thus defined extends analytically to the whole complex plane $\complex$. \item[(c)] The analytic extension of $Z(s)$ has zeros at $s=-n$ for $n=0,1,2,\cdots$ and the order of the zero $s=-n$ is $(2n+1)(g-1)$, where $g\ge 2$ is the genus of the surface.
 The other zeros are exactly